mendix/docs/content/apidocs-mxsdk/apidocs/projects-api.md

 #### Output

-The DeleteApp action does not return anything, if tue request completes successfully, the application was removed.
+The DeleteApp action does not return anything.
+If a true request completes successfully, the application was removed.

 ### ExposeTeamServerRevisionAsOnlineWorkingCopy